 Whether you are being investigated for drug matters or are in need of medical ethics violations defense, it is important to be careful what you say.
 Unfortunately, in attempting to explain your situation, you may unintentionally incriminate yourself.
 You may want to exercise your right to remain silent and seek counsel from a lawyer at our firm.
 We can get involved early in the case and help you ensure that you are making the proper statements to the proper authorities.

-It may be possible, if you are accused of selling prescriptions or another crime, to get into a diversion program instead of jail and losing your license for good.
+It may be possible, if you are accused of selling prescriptions or another Drug Act related crime, a criminal prosecutor may offer Drug Court, as a diversion program instead of jail.
+Be careful here and call our attorneys to discuss this option.
+Sometimes Drug Courts and other diversion programs could result in the professional losing a license for good.
 Your license may be suspended, but one of the conditions of the program may be that you get it back once you have completed the diversion program.
 Our firm can discuss this more with each client in-depth as it applies to their individual situations.

 Contact a medical license defense lawyer at Hark and Hark today to further discuss how we handle these types of cases.
 Our focus is on helping you preserve your freedom and protect your future in the medical profession.